-Peru is a country of vast diversity in climate, landscapes and cultures.
-From the high glaciar areas and the Andean mountains, lush valleys, beautiful coastal regions, amazing desert landscapes and of course the vast Amazon Jungle.
+Peru is a country of the vast diversity in climate, landscapes and cultures.
+From the high glacier areas and the Andean mountains, lush valleys, beautiful coastal regions, amazing desert landscapes and of course the vast Amazon Jungle.

-There are an almost limitless variety of activites to do in Peru.
-Trekking in some of the best places in the world, for example The Inca Trail trek, Salkantay Trek or Lares trek.
+There are an almost limitless variety of activities to do in Peru.
+Trekking in some of the best places in the world, for example, The Inca Trail trek, Salkantay Trek or Lares trek.
 Rafting down tributaries of the Amazon River, kakaying the Titicaca Lake, the highest navigatable lake in the world.
 Bungy jumping off mountain cliffs, zip lining from mountain to mountain in the jungle, surfing, kite surfing, sand buggying, sand boarding, canopy walk, diving and snokelling, biking, camping in real wilderness, boating in power boats down jungle rivers or across Lake Titicaca, to mention afew.

 In Peru’s cultural and political center, experience some of the most excellent cuisines in the Americas, colorful nightlife, and ace museumsand churches.
 See the Cathedral and the catacombs at the Iglesia de San Francisco, and take a ramble about Miraflores for shopping and eats.